ibexa/documentation-developer/docs/tutorials/platform_beginner/7_embed_content.md

 ### Create the RideController

-Since we will need to add additional information when Ride object is displayed, we will need to create a custom controller.
+You must provide additional information when the Ride object is displayed.
+This requires creating a custom controller.
-In this controller we will use `ContentService` to load related resources (Landmarks) for a particular Ride, and place it under `landmarksList` variable in template.
+The controller uses `ContentService` to load related resources (Landmarks) for a particular Ride.

 Create a `src/Controller/RideController.php` file: